 These brothers treasure among their knowledge the secrets of the king of the dead: OduduwaSince these deities are their protectors, they are closely linked with the Orisha, it is not difficult to deduce that they share a dwelling with him.

-These Orishas habitan in the desert, a place where water is scarce and storms do not hit.
-They are often depicted as two nomads crossing the sun-warmed sands on their camels.
+These Orishas live in the desert, where water is scarce and storms do not hit.
+They are often represented as two nomads who cross the sands warmed by the rays of the sun on their camels.

 It is frequent that they manifest themselves as mirages before men who are alone and disoriented in the desert, offering them a safe way of return.